-The Friends Scheme provides the opportunity to visit the Hogsmill STW Nature Reserve to watch birds and other wildlife from dawn to dusk.
+The Friends Scheme provides the opportunity to visit the Hogsmill Reserve to watch birds and other wildlife from dawn to dusk.
 Members have the opportunity to use the bird hide and nature trail and can also attend special events, help in the practical conservation management of the reserve through wildlife monitoring and volunteer task days, as well as receive newsletters and regular information on wildlife sightings.
 There are also friendly Hide Teas held every 1st Friday of the month.
 (As ever bring a mug ).
 Membership of the Hogsmill Nature Reserve also allows free access to Kempton Nature Reserve and Crossness Nature Reserve (see details below).

 Via public transport the Hogsmill Nature Reserve is accessible from Berrylands Station or by K1/K4 bus off Villiers Road and the K2 bus stop is also nearby.
 There is a free car park located inside the reserve gates in Lower Marsh Lane for use by the Friends of Hogsmill STW Nature Reserve.